Braising Meats. Tips, Techniques and a Great Recipe

 Having said this, many people are surprised that the worst cuts of meat for braising are actually the most expensive and tender ones.

-One of THE most popular cuts of beef for braising is short ribs.
-Ones that are both meaty and well marbled with evenly specs of fat throughout the meat.
+One of the most popular cuts of beef for braising is short ribs—ones that are both meaty and well marbled, with even specks of fat throughout the meat.

 What is the best “recipe”?